 ![]() |

-neuroBLOGical (n.): a blog on biology, psychology, cognition, learning, memory, aging, and everything in between.
-Explaining the brain to science lovers and non-lovers, the literate to the laymen!
+A blog on biology, psychology, cognition, learning, memory, aging, and everything in between.
+Explaining recent discoveries in neuroscience, translated to language we can all understand!

 My posts are presented as opinion and commentary and do not represent the views of LabSpaces Productions, LLC, my employer, or my educational institution.